Archive for June, 2007

 Bonds plays in an era where overt racism is much diminished, and banishment akin to his predecessors seems unlikely.
 But he is caught front and center in the anti-drug witch-hunt, and he — like just about every other player of his cohort — is unapologetic.
 Indeed, I sometimes wonder if Bonds would not mind being immortalized in a manner similar to Murphy, Taylor, and Johnson.
 Just as Bud Selig and various members of the media shrink from celebrating Bond’s pending achievement, it is likely that Bonds finds the prospect of sharing the moment with his detractors to be repulsive.
 For reasons both valid and perhaps a bit petulant, he’d rather figuratively hang with his homies Murphy, Taylor, and Johnson.
 I can see his point: they’re an accomplished group.

 Warren Goldstein is the author of Playing for Keeps: A History of Early Baseball.
-I’ve not reprinted anything from his Chronicle essay to sample here; just take my word for it that it’s worth a click and a read.
+I’ve not reprinted anything from to sample here; just take my word for it that it’s worth a click and a read.

 This piece has been cross-posted at The Sports Economist, in honor of Only Baseball Matter’s fifth anniversary.
 Skip has always supported OBM, and stood by me, something especially noteworthy as my defense of Barry Bonds has caused OBM to become somewhat marginalized.